 4. Avoid the “spammy content” look that messes with mail delivery

 Unknown to you, your creative content-rich emails could be landing up in the receiver’s spam box because overactive spam filters detected spam trigger words you’re better off avoiding.
-Keep these spam filter-fighting tips in mind:
+Avoid spam filters in your email marketing by keeping these spam filter-fighting tips in mind:

 - Limit the content to 150-200 words to keep under the spam radar.